29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 Playa Balandra

 If you need to choose one beach, Playa Balandra is a must-see in la Paz.
-This is the mostbeautifulg beach and the last one.
-There are no bars or restaurants there; so make sure you bring water and something to eat with you.
+This is the most beautiful beach and the last one.
+There are no bars or restaurants there, so make sure you bring water and something to eat with you.

-You can access the other beach on the right either via water or by hiking a little hill.
-I would suggest you make an effort and go for a little hike as the view is amazing.
+You can access the other beach on the right either via water or by hiking up a little hill.
+I would suggest making an effort to go for a little hike, as the view is fantastic.

-You can climb on your flip-flop although you will be more comfortable in your gym shoes.
+You can climb in your flip-flops, although you will be more comfortable in your gym shoes.

-If you go on Saturdays or Sundays keep in mind that it’s going to be very busy.
+If you visit on Saturdays or Sundays, please note that it will be hectic.
 To enjoy it fully, try to go early in the morning.

 How to get to Balandra beach?